Giovanny Espinoza

-Giovanny Patricio Espinoza Pabón (born 12 April 1977) is an Ecuadorian former professional footballer who played as a centre-back.
+Giovanny Patricio Espinoza Pabón (born 12 April 1977) is an Ecuadorian football manager and former player who played as a centre-back.
+He is the current assistant manager of Leones.

 Club career

-His strong physique and speed helped his old club side LDU Quito win two league championships in 2001 and 2004.
+Espinoza's strong physique and speed helped his old club side LDU Quito win two league championships in 2001 and 2004.
 His nickname is La Sombra, which translates as "the shadow", because of his very dark skin color.

 In the 2006 edition of the FIFA World Cup, Espinoza was nominated for a place in FIFA's ideal 11, which rewards the top players in each position.

 On 25 January 2007, Giovanny Espinoza was transferred from LDU Quito to Vitesse.
 There he has to replace Ruud Knol.
 He signed for one-a-half-year until June 2008.
 On 10 February 2007, he made his Eredivisie debut for Vitesse against SC Heerenveen.
 The following match, he made his first appearance at home in a 0–0 draw against Roda JC, coming on as a substitute in the 66th minute for Colin van Mourik.
 The following season, he became a regular starter.

 On 14 January 2008, Espinoza was signed by Brazilian club Cruzeiro.
 He captained of the side and showed some very impressive displays and leadership on the field.

 There were many rumors swirling around in late 2008, some had Espinoza signing with Argentinian struggling giants, River Plate and that unspecified English teams were also on the hunt for La Sombra.
 On 15 January 2009, it was confirmed that Espinoza would be playing for Barcelona Sporting Club and that his presence was asked by the head coach Benito Floro.
 His final club was Deportivo Quito.